danya02/obsidian-wadayama-notes/Notes/People/At South of town/Nakamura Kotoha.md

 Stealthed away to look at the road.
 Message said "it's a bad idea to spy, let this be a lesson for you" then smartglasses get bricked.

+On Session 10, working on [[Palanquin]] happily.
+[[Mike Bequith|Mike]] visited to ask about her making the [[Fox masks]], as well as other items, for the festival.
+She didn't blink and replied that she does not make any masks, and probably will not have time for it.
+Impatiently continues working while talking, so we leave.